 The things children say to themselves – silently or out loud – have power over what they become.
 What you say to your children – silently or out loud – has power over what they become.

 What can you do?
-Teach your child the power of positive affirmations but remember that how you phrase affirmations plays a role in ensuring their success or failure.
-I’ve written a post if you’d like to find out more about making positive affirmations work with kids.
+Teach your child with negative attitude the power of positive affirmations but remember that how you phrase affirmations plays a role in ensuring their success or failure.

-If your children are highly pessimistic, show them just how pessimistic they are by keeping track of their negative comments for a period of time.
-Come up with a secret code (such as touching your nose) for every time they make pessimistic comments, and ask them to make an alternative – not optimistic – comment on the same situation
+If your children have ver negative attitudes, show them just how pessimistic they are by keeping track of their negative comments for a period of time.
+Come up with a secret code (such as touching your nose) for every time they make pessimistic comments, and ask them to make an alternative – not optimistic – comment on the same situation.

 A number of researchers have found that gratitude is associated with more frequent positive emotions.
 Yet another study has found that gratitude and wellbeing are connected.
 Teaching kids to adopt a habit of gratitude decreases pessimism.